The best chiropractic marketing strategies contain smart goals.

 Establishing a great social media strategy (and creating the content) for a professional brand/practice is entirely different than posting a few selfies.

-The best way to overcome the problem of consistent content creation is to use the Monthly Campaign, Weekly Topic, and Daily Post framework.
+The best way to overcome the problem of consistent content creation is to use the monthly campaigns, weekly topics, and daily posts framework.

 It will help keep you organized and on task.